Continental Chess- General Tournament Information

 3. Online entry usually gives you another week or so to enter in advance compared with mailed entry.

-4. If you establish a profile (optional), online entry is faster than mail or phone entry.
+4. If you establish a profile (optional), online entry is faster than mailed entry.

-6. Online entries are immediately confirmed at chessaction.com.
-Mailed and phone entries are also confirmed there, but often with a week or more delay.
+5. Online entries are immediately confirmed at chessaction.com.
+Mailed entries are also confirmed there, but often with a week or more delay.

-7. Online entries are more likely to be processed correctly than mail or phone entries.
+7. Online entries are more likely to be processed correctly than mailed entries.

-PLEASE DO NOT CALL OR EMAIL TO ASK WHETHER YOUR ENTRY WAS RECEIVED- just click the advance entry button at chessaction.com.
+PLEASE DO NOT CALL OR EMAIL TO ASK WHETHER YOUR ENTRY WAS RECEIVED- just click the "entry list" link at chessaction.com.